mighty-gerbils/gerbil/doc/guide/docker.md

 ## Running Gerbil in Docker

-`docker run -it gerbil/gerbil` iill invoke the Gerbil repl.
+`docker run -it gerbil/gerbil` will invoke the Gerbil repl.

 ## Building static executable binaries using the `gerbilxx` image.